2026 Hungarian parliamentary election: Collapse of the previous opposition

+In May 2025, former Momentum Movement leader András Fekete-Győr urged his party not to contest in the upcoming parliamentary election, claiming that it would only result in the dispersion of opposition votes.
+His proposal resulted in numerous statements and discussions in the political public in the upcoming weeks.
+In the next month, two opposition parties, the Everybody's Hungary Peoples' Party and the Momentum Movement decided not to run in the next election in the interest of government change.
+In Summer 2025, the Yes Solidarity for Hungary Movement, which ran with the Hungarian Workers' Party as Leftist Alliance in some constituencies in 2022 decided not to contest in the upcoming parliamentary election.
+In January 2026, three other opposition parties – Solution Movement, Second Reform Era Party and LMP – Hungary's Green Party – announced within a week that they will not run in the parliamentary election.
+On 7 February 2026, Dialogue – The Greens' Party, announced their withdrawal from participation after the rapid failure of their new attempt called the Humanists' Party.
+On 20 February, the Hungarian Socialist Party – which also governed Hungary between 1994–1998 and 2002–2010, and is one of those parties remaining from the change of system in 1990, alongside Fidesz–KDNP – withdrew from the election, saying that an electoral system that amounted to "legalised cheating" (or "legalised fraud", depending on the translation) could only be overcome by uniting behind "the strongest opposition candidate" regardless of party.

 Amendment of the electoral law

-On 17 December 2024, the National Assembly on voted changes to the constituencies.
+On 17 December 2024, the National Assembly voted on changes to the constituencies.
 As a result, the number of electoral districts in Budapest decreased from 18 to 16, while in Pest County the number of districts increased from 12 to 14.
 Border changes in some parts of Csongrád-Csanád County and Fejér County also happened.
-The ruling Fidesz-KDNP made the decision citing changes in the results of latest census (2022), but according to the opposition, the real goal was to weaken their position in those, mainly capital districts, where they were previously elected directly.

-The changes have been accused of amounting to gerrymandering, with the opposition Tisza Party needing to win by around 5 points in the national vote in order to get a majority in the Assembly.
+The ruling Fidesz–KDNP made the decision citing demographic changes in the 2022 census.
+According to the opposition, the real goal was to weaken their position in the constituencies, mainly capital ones, where they were previously elected directly.
+The changes were accused of amounting to gerrymandering, with the opposition Tisza Party needing to win by around 3–5 points in the national vote in order to get a majority in the Assembly.